crnbrdrck/advent-of-code-18/README.md

 # advent-of-code-18
 Advent of Code 2018 solutions, done in Rust because I like being a little masochistic c:

+Please don't judge how my code looks, I'm still only learning how Rust works

 ## Solutions
 - [x]  1
 - [x]  2